caatb/aatb-2021/sc-2021-bof.md

 [SC21 BoF webpage](https://sc21.supercomputing.org/presentation/?id=bof140&sess=sess385)

+You can interact with the panel via Zoom, and we will share a Sli.do link you can use to ask questions of the panel.

 ## Panelists:
 * Alice Koniges - [Maui High Performance Computing Center](https://www.mhpcc.hpc.mil/)
 * Kevin Barker - Pacific Northwest National Laboratory - [CENATE](https://www.pnnl.gov/projects/cenate)